psj8252/psj8252.github.io/about/index.md

 * Our team developed counseling chatbot and released to Playstore.
 * Led our team as a team leader and managed project.
 * Programmed chatbot scenario build framework.
-* Researched and developed Natural Language Processing(NLP) modules.
+* Researched and developed Natural Language Processing(NLP) modules such as sentence similarity or response generation, etc.

 __Altibase__ 	Suwon, South Korea
 *Industry-University cooperation*		[04.
 2018] – [12.
 2018]